Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/README.md

 Add rich descriptions to the generated documentation to help our customers make sense of this gigantic, unified endpoint.

 The process is simple and should be familiar to everyone at this point.
 Simply find the file you wish to edit (entity types are in the *resources/* folder and actions/functions are in the *api/* folder) and edit the Markdown.
-In an effort to keep our documentation uniform with the same look and feel across all of it, please adhere to the following guidelines.
+In an effort to keep our documentation uniform with the same look and feel across all of it, please adhere to the following guidelines:

 * For subheadings, use `###` followed by a space and then your heading text.
 * Don't add any new subheadings.
 If you would like to add one, please send an email to **MSGraphAPIRef@microsoft.com** and we'll talk about it.